espressif/esp-faq/docs/en/software-framework/wifi.rst

 ----------------------------------------------------------------------------------------------------------------------------------------------

   - When ESP32-C6 enables Wi-Fi AP mode, it uses the mixed mode of 802.11b/g/n by default.
 The protocol can be set via `esp_wifi_set_protocol() <https://docs.espressif.com/projects/esp-idf/en/v5.1.2/esp32c6/api-reference/network/esp_wifi.html#_CPPv421esp_wifi_set_protocol16wifi_interface_t7uint8_t>`_.
+  - ESP32-C6 does not support 802.11ax in AP mode.

 -------------------

 Why can't the ESP32 Wi-Fi Station connect to a Wi-Fi hotspot in 2.4 GHz Enhanced Open mode?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - Connection to 2.4 GHz Wi-Fi hotspots in Enhanced Open mode is only supported on ESP-IDF release/v5.2 and above.
 Additionally, the ``Component config > ``Wi-Fi`` > ``Enable OWE STA`` configuration option should be enabled.
 For more information, please refer to the `Wi-Fi Enhanced Open <https://github.com/espressif/esp-idf/blob/release/v5.2/docs/en/api-guides/wifi-security.rst#wi-fi-enhanced-open>`_ guide.
+  - When connecting to a router in this security mode, do not set any password.

 --------------